Early Detection &

 - Examine your family history – Your risk is increased if a family member has had breast cancer, especially if a first-degree relative (mother, sister, daughter) is diagnosed before the age of 50.
 Speak with a nurse, doctor or your medical provider about your breast cancer risk and additional steps you can take to reduce your risk.

-- Minimize radiation exposure – The human breast is sensitive to radiation-associated cancers, especially if exposure occurs at young ages.
-Girls repeatedly exposed to radiation before the age of 20 are at highest risk for developing breast cancer.
-The leading source of radiation exposure is medical diagnostic imaging procedures (X-rays).
+- Minimize radiation exposure – The human breast is sensitive to radiation, especially if exposure occurs at young ages.
+Girls repeatedly exposed to radiation before the age of 20 are at highest risk for developing breast cancer later in life.

 - Modify alcohol intake – Regular consumption of one drink a day for women is associated with an increased risk of breast cancer.